 Now, the acceleration is relatively linear, but the top speed is 51 mph which is sufficient for most city commuting.
 Not only it has a removable battery pack for easy recharging and depending upon where you live, but also public charging booths are available as well.

-Riding this bike provides a similar experience as riding a bicycle or BMX.
-It might just be what the more adventurous individuals are seeking.
+Surprisingly, riding this bike provides a similar experience as riding a bicycle or BMX.
+Without a doubt, it might just be what the more adventurous individuals are seeking.
 There is every reason to try out this bike once before deciding to buy a more traditional one.
 Eco-friendliness is but one of them.

-Honda made sure to offer motorcycles for short riders as well.
-This is a bike for those who like glamour, style and beauty.
+Honda made sure to offer motorcycles for short riders as well, and this is a bike for those who like glamour, style and beauty.
 It looks terrific and you are sure to grab attention wherever you go with it.
 And don’t let the design make you suspicious about the ease and comfort of driving.
 While it might not be as comfortable as some of the other bikes that we mentioned, it is not lacking in this department.

 It is not very difficult to ride, even for a beginner.
 As you get used to it, it will start feeling extremely comfortable, and with enough experience(which is not a lot), you will see the seamless cruising experience.
 The seat lies just below the 27-inch mark, which makes it a comfortable experience even for the shorter people.